adeline566/Linux-Networking-Labs/Jack-The-Ripper-Password-Cracking/Password-Cracking Lab/README.md

 # Password Cracking Lab (John the Ripper)

 ## Overview
-This project demonstrates password crackig using John the Ripper in a Linux environment.
+This lab demonstrates password crackig using John the Ripper in a Linux environment.

 ## Tools used
   - Linux (Ubuntu/Kali)